multani7871/employee-led-SPVs/how_to_source_employees.md.md

 ## The universe of acquisition channels
  - Channels
 	 - Direct
+		 - Inbound
+			 - Introductions from 1
 		 - Cold outreach
 			 - Email
+				 - Strategy
+					 - I tried reaching out to every employee at a number of VC backed startups across the spectrum from Series A to pre-IPO.
+I saw fairly high open rates but did not get many responses.
 				 - Tooling
 					 - Prospecting
 						 - SalesQL